45 ACP Ammo For Sale

 As a self-defense weapon, in its basic full metal jacket (FMJ) cartridge, the non-expanding .45 Auto is heavy and penetrates deep.
 The large bullet diameter creates a significant wound, which can damage the central nervous system, circulatory system, and critical organs.
 Those looking for personal protection may also opt for specialty configurations from a variety of ammunition manufacturers including Hornady, Federal, and Magtech.

 Another reason that contributes to the .45 Auto's popularity is its affordability.
-Shooters who want to stock up will find that buying bulk .45 ACP ammo will result in some of the best .45 ammo prices.

 Different Types of .45 ACP Ammunition